-When stored properly in dry, moderate temperature conditions, feed can be stored for up to 6 months.
+When stored properly in dry, moderate temperature conditions, feed can be stored for up to 4 months, although we recommend usage within 60 days in hot, humid summer months and 90 days in cooler months.
 Always inspect feed prior to use for bugs, mold, or other evidence of damage.

 Nutrena® feed bags are marked on the tag with a code that indicates what day that bag of feed was produced on.

 On the tag, look for "Lot:" followed by a series of numbers and/or letters.
 The first two digits (may be letters or numbers) indicate which plant made that product, and then there are 4 digits strung together - the first digit indicates the year, so anything made in 2013 would have a 3, anything after the 1st of 2014 has a 4.
 Then the next three numbers are called the "Julian Date Code" - these number the days of the year.
 So, Jan 1 is 001, Jan 2 is 002, and so on until December 31 is 365.

 Example: WB4121 or 594121.
 These Lot codes would indicate product made in 2014, on the 121st day of the year, or May 1st.

 The first day of each month corresponds with the following Julian Date code:

 - 001 = Jan 1st